How to Become a Wine Expert

 Think about all the tiny moments that got you to where you are right now.
 That choice to go to work or call in sick.
 What about that day you decided to take a different path and see new things on your morning run?
 That time you decided to challenge yourself instead of doing the same thing every day.
 I realize these choices may seem small to you as if they have no real effect on the greater scheme of life.

 Consider this: A rainstorm can affect how wine may taste in a bottle.
 One rainstorm that was placed toward the end of a growing season can change it all.

-FACT: Rain towards the end of a season dilutes the sugars in the berry because the grape retains the water which, in turn, will make the flavors in the wine more diluted.
-Where as a berry with less water under the skin will have a more concentrated flavor and natural sugar.
+FACT: Rain towards the end of a season dilutes the sugars in the grape because it retains the water which, in turn, will make the flavors in the wine more diluted.
+At the same time, a grape with less water under the skin will have a more concentrated flavor and natural sugar.
 This is a result we see after grapes are done fermenting.
 (Fermentation: Sugar + Yeast= Alcohol)

 Whether it’s a $1,000 bottle or a $10 bottle; there is something unique about every single one.
 That is what makes wine so special.
-Wine is versatile, its unique, and it evolves just as the earth does.
+Wine is versatile, it is unique, and it evolves just as the earth does.
 It could be the most awful wine you have ever tasted but you must respect the journey.